RobertG-H/uwaterloo-wildlife-modeling/README.md

 - `assets/` - static data like images
 - `shared/` - For reusable pieces that can appear in multiple places
 - `constants/` - constant values like reducer action types
 - `containers/` - Acts as a view controller.
-Manages components from layout
+Manages components from layout.
+Contains the tests.
 - `context/` - React context using Reducer
 - `layout` - The "dumb" view that provides the html to render the UI
 - `routes` - For React Router